Photographer: Jack Caffrey, The Pimlico Project, 2017. © National Gallery of IrelandCredit

 All visitors must book a ticket in advance

 - All visitors must book a free general admission ticket in advance.
-This will give you access to the permanent collection, free exhibitions and the Gallery Shop (the Shop reopens 17 May).
+This will give you access to the permanent collection, free exhibitions and the Gallery Shop.

 - Members, children, and carers, all need to book a free general admission ticket in advance.